TracerDS/Roblox-Tutorials/1 - Basic concepts.md

     return 'bar'
 end
 ```
+Before the first assignment to a variable, its value is nil.

-<i>Don't worry if functions are confusing.
+<i>Don't worry if functions are confusing right now.
 We will get to them later</i>

 <hr/><a name='data_types'></a>